 Practical Skills for Supervisors is one of three of the Supervisor Professional Development Program workshops.
 It covers important topic areas including setting the culture for learning, giving feedback and feedback in challenging situations.

 You will need an enrolment key to enrol. if you do not have one, e-mail firstname.lastname@example.org.

 Supervision in healthcare settings is complex.
 It involves dealing with the many challenges of balancing service commitment with teaching of trainees and medical students at varying levels.
 The course offers a range of teaching strategies to manage and overcome challenges supervisors face in a complex healthcare setting.
 These strategies include, planning for learning, differentiated instructions for multi-level groups, and using effective teaching techniques such as questioning.
 It also provides opportunities to consider some of the cultural aspects of healthcare settings which impact on learning, including the hidden curriculum, tribalism and the need for effective role modelling.

 If you do not have an enrolment key, please e-mail email@example.com.

 Format: The course will run for 5 weeks.
 In each week, a series of videos is presented, which provide topics for discussion.
 A range of discussion activities, questions, quizzes, polls and role plays are presented.
-The discussion activities are supported by a team of moderators and a facilitator, Dr Raewyn Gavin.
-The course will be available between 30 April and 3 June.
+The discussion activities are supported by a team of moderators and a facilitator.
+The course will be available between 27 August and 30 September.

 - 1. Orientation